containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-08-what-is-async-await-in-javascript-a-javascript-guide/index.md

 ## Conclusion

-We are ending this JavaScript async await tutorial.
-Hope you have a better understanding of What is Async Await in JavaScript.
+We are ending this **JavaScript async await tutorial**.
+Hope you have a better understanding of **What is Async Await in JavaScript**.
 In addition, we have gone through JavaScript async await syntax that makes source code less complex.
 This JavaScript feature is being widely used due to its rich usage and performance.
 In the coming days, we will write further on JavaScript features and concepts so that you can gain a strong command over JS concepts.
 Moreover, there are some other interesting articles mentioned in the "See Also" section.

 ## Connect with us

 Lastly, [containerize.com][6] offers ongoing JavaScript tutorials on various exciting topics.
-You can stay in the loop by following us on our social media platforms, including [Facebook][7], [LinkedIn][8], and [Twitter][9].
+You can stay updated by following us on our social media platforms, including [Facebook][7], [LinkedIn][8], and [Twitter][9].

 ## Ask a Question